brechtbilliet/brechtbilliet.github.io/_posts/2016-09-11-How-we-made-our-app-real-time-in-6-lines-of-code.md

 ### Conclusion

-When the backend emits redux actions through a real-time system like socket.io, we can just dispatch these actions directly to our redux store.
+The data that is managed by redux can be easily made real-time by making the backend dispatch redux actions to the frontend.
 That way, we can make our application real-time in matter of minutes.